tnedr/agent-ops/TESTING.md

 1. Go to your repository on GitHub
 2. You should see a banner suggesting to create a PR
 3. Click "Compare & pull request"
-4. **IMPORTANT: Add the `automerge` label** to the PR
-5. Click "Create pull request"
+4. Click "Create pull request" (you can add the label now or later)
+5. **IMPORTANT: After creating the PR, add the `automerge` label**
+   - Go to the PR page
+   - Click on "Labels" in the right sidebar
+   - Type `automerge` and select it
+   - **OR** use the GitHub CLI: `gh pr edit <PR-number> --add-label automerge`

+**Why add label after?** The `labeled` event type ensures the workflow runs when you add the label, even if the PR was created without it.

 ### 5. Watch It Work

-- The workflow will start running (check the "Actions" tab)
+- **Immediately after adding the `automerge` label**: The workflow will start running
+- Check the "Actions" tab - you should see "Auto-merge PR" workflow running
 - After 5 seconds, the bot should automatically merge the PR
 - The branch will be deleted automatically

+**Timeline:**
+1. Label added → `labeled` event triggers workflow
+2. Workflow starts → Condition check passes (has `automerge` label)
+3. Bot runs → Waits 5 seconds (default)
+4. Bot merges → Squash merge + delete branch
+5. Done → PR is merged, branch deleted

 ## Verification